Menu

 Business

-According to IBISWorld, the U.S. swimming pool cleaning services industry is worth $7.8 billion and is expected to increase by 0.9% in 2022.
+According to IBISWorld, the U.S. swimming pool cleaning services industry is worth $7.1 billion and is expected to increase by nearly $50 billion in 2032.
 Given the numbers, starting a pool cleaning business seems promising.
 Plus, if you like to work outside and have a flexible schedule, a pool cleaning business might be right for you.

 But there’s a lot more to the job than working outdoors.
-For example, you need to register your business, get your tax ID, and obtain the necessary certifications and licensing required to start your business.
+Once you have completed all the necessary paperwork and obtained the required certifications, it’s time to move on to the next crucial steps in starting your pool cleaning business.
 If you are willing to put in the time to learn, continue reading this blog to find out how to start a pool cleaning business.

 Write Your Business Plan